Bercraft/PS4-GPU-DRIVER/README.md

 Patches are in patches

-Driver to compile are inisde Compile
+Driver to compile are inside Compile

 ps4-video-drivers